m15r/react-native-wiz/README.md

 Methods
 ---

-Methods can be accesed through the component ref.
+Methods can be accessed using a component ref.

 ```jsx
 let myWizView = null